Exotic Pet Care – Basic Guidelines

 Health

 Monitoring your pet’s health is extremely important.
-Having routine check ups by an experienced veterinarian can help prevent illness, find diseases or other problems early, and advise owners on proper nutrition and husbandry.
+Having routine checkups by an experienced veterinarian can help prevent illness, find diseases or other problems early, and advise owners on proper nutrition and husbandry.
 Checking things like weight, body condition, eyes, nose, feather/scale/skin condition, and other physical aspects of your pet help determine if your pet is healthy.
-Routine examinations may also include bloodwork, radiographs, stool checks, and other laboratory tests.
+Routine examinations may include bloodwork, radiographs, stool checks, and other laboratory tests.